frankrutz/myhohoho/README.md

 # myhohoho christmas cubes

 - About:
-upload minimum 1 to maximum 6 picutres, and get back a .pdf for building a "myhohoho" christmas cube to put onto your christmas tree.
+upload one to six 6 pictures, and get back a .pdf for building a "myhohoho" christmas cube to put onto your christmas tree.

 - Purpose:
-Cloud Computing education in Schule Fluntern, Zürich, December 2015
+Docker & Cloud Computing education in Schule Fluntern, Zürich, December 2015

 - Tools needed:
 paper glue + scissor